samarthtripathi12/neural_networks_training/README.md

 # Neural Network from Scratch

-Builds a fully functional neural network **from scratch** using only NumPy (no TensorFlow / PyTorch), with forward pass, backpropagation, training on a dataset, and visualization of loss convergence and decision boundaries.
+Build a fully functional neural network **from scratch** using only NumPy.
+Includes forward pass, backpropagation, training, and visualization of loss convergence and decision boundaries.

 ---

 ## Abstract

-This project demonstrates how a neural network works at a fundamental level:
+This project demonstrates the fundamentals of neural networks:

 - Implements **forward pass** and **backpropagation** from scratch.
-- Trains on a simple classification or regression dataset.
+- Trains on a simple classification dataset.
 - Visualizes **loss convergence** and **decision boundary evolution**.
-- Produces GIFs and plots to illustrate the training dynamics.
+- Produces GIFs and plots to illustrate training dynamics.

-The project emphasizes understanding the **core mechanics of neural networks**, rather than using high-level libraries.
+Emphasizes understanding **core mechanics of neural networks** without high-level libraries.

----

-## Why This Project

-- Shows you **don’t just “use AI”**, you understand it.
-- Highlights fundamentals: matrix operations, activation functions, and gradient computation.
-- Demonstrates training dynamics visually, showing convergence and learning rates.
-- Admissions signal: "Builder, not consumer."

----

-## Development Iterations

-- **v1.0:** Forward pass implementation and initial loss computation
-- **v2.0:** Backpropagation and weight updates
-- **v3.0:** Training loop with multiple epochs and loss convergence plots
-- **v4.0:** Decision boundary visualization
-- **v5.0:** Optional GIFs showing evolution over epochs

 ---